groff_diff(7) — Linux manual page

 Description top

-The GNU roff text processing system, groff, is an extension of
+The GNU roff text processing system, groff, is a reimplementation

-AT&T troff, the typesetting system originating in Unix systems of
+and extension of AT&T troff, the typesetting system originating in

-the 1970s. groff removes many arbitrary limitations and adds
+Unix systems of the 1970s. groff removes many arbitrary

-features, both to the input language and to the page description
+limitations and adds features, both to the input language and to

-language output by the troff formatter.
-Differences arising from
+the page description language output by the troff formatter.

 Language top